happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 layout: post
 ---
 ## Synopsis
-As a long time English learner, here I am trying to give you what as I see is the right way to learn English Language.
-For me the only right way to learn a foreign language is to do it the same way you learn your birth tongue.
-That is, try to use it in your life and work.
+For me the only right way to learn a foreign language is to do it the same way you learned your birth tongue.
+That is, trying to use it in your life and work.

 ## Intended Audience
-This HOWTO is not for native English speakers, since we are only concentrate on how to master basic English skills, like how to express yourself simply, naturally, which is what all native speakers already good at.

-And if you live in Europe, you may also find this article is not so useful.
-I have many European friends, all of them speaks very good English, and I do not think they need to study really hard to be that way, because in Europe, people knows the right way to learn English, and they are doing it well.

-But things are definitely not true in Asia, and to be more trustworthy I would like to talk about only the situation in China.
-Everybody is spending lots of time studying, but most people are in the wrong way.
-That's why I feel this HOWTO might be of some meaning.
+I would like to talk about only the situation in China.
+Everybody is spending lots of time studying, but most people are on the wrong track.
+That's why I feel this HOWTO might be meaningful.

-Again, I am not giving the suggestions to my fellow citizens whose major is English.
-And my viewpoint here will not work well,  if you are siting for a English level exam and want to improve your English in short time.
-Rather, the intended audience would be people like me who need to use English in daily work, but do not really have full time to study it.
+The intended audience would be people like me who need to use English in daily work, but do not really have much time to study it.
 And the people who want to explore the western culture and already determined to be a life long English Learner.
-Or, college students who need to take CET-4(College English Test band-4, it sucks!), but are still one year or two before that.

 ## About  Grammar
-I am never interested in learning grammar, it is not because I do not want to write sentences formally and rightly, but rather that it is tooo difficult to do so.
-Grammar is, as they, there is one rule and 1000 exceptions will come with it.
-I tried to learn it, but failed terribly.
+I am never interested in learning grammar, it is not because I do not want to write sentences formally and rightly, but rather that it is tooo difficult to learn.
+Grammar is, as they, you learn one rule and 1000 exceptions will come with it.
+I tried , but failed terribly.

 Too much concern on grammar makes learning so boring and using English so painful.
 The middle school exams hold a